We’re going on safari!

-It is a massive park and you will see lots of trees, grass, and plant life versus animals.
-Most people who do a few days doing a “game” drive aka safari drive, it is only 1% of the park.
-The only animal I can guarantee you will see regularly throughout the street is the impala.
+Kruger is a massive park and you will see lots of trees, grass, and plant life versus animals.
+Most people spend a few days doing “game drive” aka safari drive.
+You will probably only see about 1% of the park and you’ll be lucky to see the Big 5.
+The only animal I can guarantee you will see regularly is the impala.
 Impalas are everywhere.

 Getting in the Park

 The park opens at 6 AM and closes at 5 PM.
 The only option to see animals at night is doing a night safari tour.

 Plan on leaving at about 5 AM.
 When you get to the park the ranger will pay the fees and do the paperwork, then you will wait until the park opens.

 The best chances of seeing the cheetah, lions and leopards are in the early morning.
 As the day moves on and it gets hotter, these animals literally take cat naps in the shade so it is very difficult to see them.

 You can go to the park 3 ways:

 - Tour by car

 I prefer the drive with a guide.
 They know all the major spots to see certain animals and you are in a jeep, so you have a better view.
 The rangers also have radios, so they share sightings with each other.